Use the information in this article to take some initial troubleshooting steps and to understand several common SLA issues.

 var timeLeftMS = currentSLA.derived_end_time - nowMS;

-The confusion occurs because Pause Duration is not calculated until a task SLA comes out of the Paused state.
-Take the following case as an example:
+The confusion occurs because Pause Duration is not calculated until a task SLA comes out of the Paused state, for example:

 - SLA Duration: 8 hours